sportsclimbs/sportclimbs-2/content/south-wales/the-gower/foxhole/foxhole-topo.md

 Powerful.
 Two vicious moves on the alarmingly overhanging wall.

 **11. Chicken Licken (6c+)**
-A short, sharp shock up the overhanging arete.
+A short, sharp shock up the overhanging arête.

 **12. Foxy Lady (7a) *★★***
 A magnificent route.
-Climb the left arete to a ledge then continue up lefthand line of bolts on the head wall.
+Climb the left arête to a ledge then continue up lefthand line of bolts on the head wall.
 You can also start up *Chicken Licken* to get **Foxy Chicken (7a+)**.

 **13. No Epoxy Au Oxley (6b+)**
 Climb *Foxy Lady* to grassy ledges and follow these leftwards to join *Pioneers of the Hypnotic Groove*.
 Finish up this.